AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+There is one and only one "actor" table which then goes to one or many "payment", then connects to "customer", then "language", and then finally one or many "film_actor".

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It is a blue filled diamond which is a Not Null simple attribute which means it must always have a value to be accepted.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+It has three foreign keys noted by two red colored filled diamonds and one red not filled.
+The not filled can be NULL.
+They are also highlighted in green when hovering over the "payments" entity title showing where they are also located in other tables, making them foreign.

 ##### ER Diagram upload